igorti/solvi-docs/source/index.html.md

 field_id | | Unique field identifier
 field_name | optional | Name of the the field
 field_geom | optional | Boundaries of the field as a polygon in [GeoJSON format](https://geojson.org/geojson-spec.html#introduction) and EPSG:4326 coordinate system(lonlat)
+status_webhook | optional | A URL to be called when the project's status changes webhook_secret | optional | A token to use to sign webhook requests, see [webhooks](#webhooks) for details

 ## Upload project imagery